 If you buy pure neem oil, you must dilute it before use.
 There are also ready-to-use neem-based products on the market.
 They are simple to mix in water because they are very soluble.
 But as already written, the advice is to buy pure oil, generally.
 You save significantly compared to the purchase of already mixed products.
 The dilution of pure oil is not very easy.
 So it is advisable to use potassium soft soap (or Marseille soap ).
 In addition to making the neem water-soluble, which favours the nebulized solution’s adhesion to the plants.
 And therefore improves its effect (read more dilution of neem oil ).

 Also Read: How Long Can You Live Without Water

-The correct dosage depends on the use you want to make of it: which insect you want to hit for preventive purposes or solve an ongoing infestation.
-On average, 5-6 drops of pure oil are enough for a liter of water.
+The correct dosage depends on the use you want to make: which insect you want to hit for preventive purposes or solve an ongoing infestation.
+On average, 5-6 drops of pure oil are enough for a litre of water.
 However, it is not necessary to go beyond 2%.
 To dilute it best, you need to use lukewarm water, which dissolves better and remembers to use potassium soap.

 Benefits of neem oil for plants

 Used for hundreds of years for pest control and some human diseases.
 Neem oil has shown following a lot of research carried out in this area.
 That the spray solution helps fight the most common parasites such as whiteflies, mealworms, mites, scale insects, locusts, thrips, beetles.
 Orchid owners and growers use pure neem oil to control pests such as mealybugs.
 One of its main ingredients, in fact, is azadirachtin, which regulates the growth of insects.
 Thus preventing the larva from transforming into an adult individual.